 Action API endpoints are now listed in the Zoomdata developer documentation.

 createdByUserIDfield is now shown in an

-Corrected a parsing exception that occurred when you used a custom metric (that was comprised of several attributes) in a chart and then grouped the chart by one of the attributes.
+A parsing exception no longer occurs when you use a custom metric (comprised of several attributes) in a chart and then group the chart by one of the attributes.